 |VisitKorea does not guarantee the quality of products or services introduced on its site and is not responsible for any direct or indirect losses resulting from use of said products or services.|

-The road to the temple is covered by huge tall trees, and is very beautiful.
-From the road, if you cross a valley, a round pavilion bridge called Cheongryanggak appears.
-On the bridge is a pavilion, and you can rest there while you are traveling.
+The road to the temple is covered by beautiful tall trees.
+If you cross the valley from the road, a bridge called Cheongryanggak appears.
+On the bridge is a pavilion, where you can have a rest.
 Inside the temple, you can see the Daeungbojeon, the main building.
-This building has a roof shaped as if it were composed of two roofs.
-To one side of the main building is the Jijangjeon, where they have a Buddha statue, and the Seungbojeon, which tells the world that the temple is a Seungbo temple.
+This building has a roof shaped to look like it has two roofs.
+To one side of the main building is Jijangjeon Shrine, where there is a statue of Buddha, and Seungbojeon Shrine, which tells the world that this is a seungbo temple.

 |N/A (Open all year round)|

 |Songgwangsa (송광사) - Cheonjaam (천자암) - Gulmokjae (굴목재) - Jogyesan (조계산) - Seonamsa (선암사) (20 km)|